CVE-2025-30995 Overview

 Immediate Actions Required

-- Deactivate and remove the Widgetize Pages Light plugin until a patched version is released, since no fixed version is currently identified in the advisory
+- Deactivate and remove the Widgetize Pages Light plugin until a patched release is published by the vendor.

-- Force a password reset for all WordPress administrator accounts and invalidate active sessions
+- Rotate all WordPress administrator passwords and invalidate active sessions after confirming no stored payloads remain.

 Patch Information